 Clinical quantities of eculizumab are manufactured by us at ARIMF and by Lonza.
 Clinical quantities of our other product candidates are manufactured by us at ARIMF or by a third party.
 We also depend on a very limited number of third party providers for other services with respect to our clinical and commercial requirements, including product finishing, packaging, vialing and labeling.
 We have changed or added third party vialers in the past in order to best ensure uninterrupted supply, and may do so in the future.
-Europe's Committee for Medicinal Products for Human Use has recently approved implementation of one additional third party vialer for Soliris and we expect to seek similar approvals for such vialer for the US, Japan and elsewhere.
-No guarantee can be made that other regulators will approve implementation of such third party vialer or additional third party vialers in a timely manner or at all, nor that any such third-party vialer will be able to perform such services for sufficient product volumes for any country or territory.
+No guarantee can be made that regulators will approve additional third party vialers in a timely manner or at all, or that any third party vialer will be able to perform such services for sufficient product volumes for any country or territory.
 Manufacture of our drug products, including asfotase alfa, is highly technical, and only a small number of companies have the ability and capacity to manufacture our drug products for our development and commercialization needs.
-Due to the highly technical requirements of manufacturing our drug products and their efforts.
-In addition, we cannot be certain that any third party providers may be unable to manufacture or supply our drug products despite our and their efforts.
+Due to the highly technical requirements of manufacturing our drug products and the strict quality and control specifications, we and our third party providers may be unable to manufacture or supply our drug products despite our and their efforts.
 In addition, we cannot be certain that any third party will be able or willing to honor the terms of its agreement, including any obligations to manufacture the drug products in accordance with regulatory requirements and to our quality specifications and volume requirements.
-Further, we have limited experience manufacturing the drug candidates that we acquired from Enobia, Taligen and Orphatec, such as asfotase alfa.
-We cannot guarantee that we or any third party provider will be able to manufacture or supply
+Further, we have limited experience manufacturing the drug candidates that we acquired from Enobia, Taligen and Orphatec, such as asfotase alfa, ALXN1102 and cPMP.
+We cannot guarantee that we or any third party provider will be able to manufacture or supply sufficient quantities to satisfy our requirements.

 Manufacture of drug products, including the need to develop and utilize manufacturing processes that consistently produce our drug products to their required quality specifications, is highly regulated by the FDA and other domestic and foreign authorities.
 Regulatory authorities must approve the facilities in which our products are manufactured vialed, packaged and labeled prior to granting marketing approval for any product candidate.
 Such facilities are also subject to ongoing inspections, and minor changes in manufacturing or other related processes may require additional regulatory approvals.
-We cannot assure you that we or our third-party providers will successfully comply with all requirements and regulations, which failure could have a material adverse effect on our business.
+We cannot assure you that we or our third party providers will successfully comply with all requirements and regulations, which failure could have a material adverse effect on our business.

 We currently have limited experience in manufacturing drug products in volumes that would be necessary to support commercial sales, and we can provide no assurance that we will be able to do so successfully.
 We acquired ARIMF in July 2006.
-The E.C. and the FDA have approved the use of ARIMF for the production of Soliris, and we are authorized to sell Soliris manufactured in our facility in the United States, the European Union and certain other territories.
-The plant is not currently approved by the MHLW in Japan or other regulatory agencies to manufacture Soliris and we will not be capable of manufacturing Soliris for commercial sale in Japan on our own until such time as we have received MHLW approval of our manufacturing facility, if ever.
-We are still entirely dependent on a single third party for commercial quantities of Soliris for sale in Japan and only one third party provider for global vialing.
+The EC, the FDA and MHLW have approved the use of ARIMF for the production of Soliris, and we are authorized to sell Soliris manufactured in our facility in the United States, the European Union, Japan and certain other territories.
+We are entirely dependent on only one third party provider for commercial vialing in certain territories, including Japan.
 We have limited experience in developing commercial-scale manufacturing.
 We can provide no assurance that we will be able to manufacture our drug products at ARIMF under conditions required by the FDA or foreign regulatory agencies on a timely basis, if at all.
 ARIMF is subject to approval by other national and regional regulatory agencies before we can begin sales of Soliris or other drug products manufactured in this facility in the applicable countries or regions, and we will continue to be subject to ongoing regulatory inspections thereafter.